Missed the Christmas order cut-off?🎄Still need a gift? Send a Gift Card. Gift Voucher(Buy Now)

 Article written by: Laura Romeo- Weber Grill Master

-Cooking the families Christmas ham has quickly become a tradition and a responsibility of mine in the days leading up to Christmas.
+Cooking the family’s Christmas ham has quickly become a tradition and a responsibility of mine in the days leading up to Christmas.
 It’s one of my most rewarding cooks of the year.

-It’s a loving process tending to a huge roast; scoring, preparing, smoking, decorating and glazing it.
-It’s a joy seeing everyone tuck in on Christmas Day, and there’s the happiness of guilt free ham eating every day for the days or weeks following Christmas.
+It’s a loving process, tending to a huge roast- scoring, preparing, smoking, decorating, and glazing it.
+It’s a joy seeing everyone tuck in on Christmas Day, and there's the added happiness of guilt-free ham eating every day for the days or weeks following Christmas.

-What’s even better is that the cooking process gives you a snack to eat along the way- the crackling that you peel off the ham before smoking it, crunchy, sweet, salty (my mouth is watering thinking about it).
-Plus, I love to try a new ham glaze each year.
-I have included some of my favourites below.
+What’s even better is that the cooking process gives you a snack along the way- the crackling that you peel off the ham before smoking it; crunchy, sweet, salty (my mouth is watering just thinking about it).
+Plus, I love trying a new ham glaze each year.
+I’ve included some of my favourites below.

-If you have ever had a hot, smoked, freshly cooked pickled leg of pork (ham) with sweet and sticky glaze, you’ll know how magical it is.
+If you’ve ever had a hot, smoked, freshly cooked pickled leg of pork (ham) with a sweet and sticky glaze, you’ll know how magical it is.

 Cooking a Christmas ham on a Weber Kettle is the ultimate, it’s a classic way to get the best results.